 Your monthly homeowners insurance cost will vary due to many factors, but on average, Americans spend around $192 a month, and in states such as Texas, this can go up to nearly $286 a month!
 At TGS Insurance, our customers only pay just above $128 a month on average.

 Every home and situation is different.
 Depending on the value of your home, policies bundled, credit score, and many other factors will determine how much you pay each month; however, it can be easy to see that not all insurance companies are the same.
 TGS Insurance can sometimes help you save almost $1,900 a year.
 To get started, contact one of our agents today and begin saving on your homeowners insurance.

 The specifics of your homeowners insurance policy will vary between your policy type, insurance provider, the amount you pay in premiums, etc., but the basic coverages your policy will provide protect your home, your property inside, and you against liability from medical and legal expenses.

-Your homeowners policy is there for you during destructive events that may occur such as damage from hail, vandalism, explosions, smoke damage, and even volcanic eruptions.
-Several things can be protected including an attached garage and some policies may cover valuables such as jewelry or art but many have a limit on such items.
+Your homeowners policy is there for you during destructive events such as damage from hail, vandalism, explosions, smoke damage, and even volcanic eruptions.
+Several things can be protected, including an attached garage, and some policies may cover valuables such as jewelry or art, but many have a limit on such items.
 What your homeowners insurance covers depends on what kind of policy you enroll in.